NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Error messages are now more user-friendly.
 • You can now configure where the location of the logs folder.
 • The playback buttons are now disabled during the opening of a side panel.
-• Now it remembers the paste behavior (Clipboard > Paste behavior).
+• Now it remembers the clipboard paste behavior (Clipboard > Paste behavior).
-• Updated Danish and Russian translations.
+• Updated Danish, Chinese (simplified) and Russian translations.
 •

 Fixed: